pardot/marketing-cloud-account-engagement-for-wordpress/trunk/README.txt

 1. Use dynamic content in a widget
 1. A form widget on a page
 1. A page can have two forms!
 Here, one is in the body and one in a widget.
+1. Pardot block being added in the Block Editor.
+1. Form block being edited in the Block Editor
+1. Dynamic content block being edited in the Block Editor
+1. Remove Form block in the Block Editor

 == Changelog ==